 The Perch, Oxford

 After a stroll along the banks of a beautiful stretch of the River Thames, rest weary legs at The Perch, a charming and traditional watering hole with a pretty terrace and an enviable beer garden alongside the river.
-For those enjoying the sun in the garden, order a delectable dish from The Perch’s ‘Shed Bar’ and wash it down with a garden cocktail.
+For those enjoying the sun in the garden, order something tasty from The Perch’s ‘Shed Bar’ and wash it down with a garden cocktail.
 Yum!